dannyy21/dannyy21/README.md

 📚 Enthusiastic about exploring in-depth technical aspects of computing and Mobile Development

-💡 Found my true calling in Mobile Development through genuine enthusiasm

-🔧 Focusing on mastering advanced concepts in Dart and Kotlin
+🔧 Focusing on mastering advanced concepts in Dart, React Native, Kotlin and Swift

 🤝 Collaborating with teams to create impactful digital solutions